Kahwaji/Obsidian/BP/Alpega/Onsite Workshops/Gus.md

 - Items for manually created invoices: currently 2-3 products only.
 Alpega requires capability to create more.

 Customer information - to determine price:
 - Type of Company (about 11) and date/version
-- When creating "upsells" would happen in BP, BP needs to know the customer profile (level)/seniority and pricelist prices for that
+- When creating "upsells" would happen in BP, BP needs to know the customer profile (level)/seniority and price list prices for that

 Active WTN contracts:
 - About ~11K
 - About 4 items per invoice

 Usage:
 - Total of 13 usage products
 - WTN prerates 2 products
 - For the rest of the usage products (11), they are applicable to ANY WTN customer.
 Not explicitly included in contracts and not contract specific